Equipment & Practitioner Info

 Open systems (less ideal) are typically not accompanied by the practitioner.
 If you decide to try an open system session, make sure you work with someone who does not leave you alone for any part of the session.
 With an open system, the client inserts their own speculum by maneuvering themselves onto it to begin the irrigation which may result in damage to the rectum.
 Unlike in the preferred closed system sessions, where the water is either flowing into OR out of the colon, in an open session, the water is continually flowing in even when you are attempting to push waste out which can be counter-productive to the release of waste.
 It is also extremely challenging to perform any sort of abdominal massage because the client needs to bear down to push out the waste, thereby flexing the abdominal muscles, making it impossible for the practitioner to massage the abdomen.
 The open unit does not contain the waste that is flushed from the individual’s colon, it is deposited into an open basin so you are exposed to odor and potential contamination.

-Are they licensed or certified?
+Are you licensed or certified?